-Craftsmen sit in-front of a large burning furnace and using a large rod, soften the strength of the glass to mould it into the desired shape.
+Much like any trade, a specific area boasts of experts due to the high quality of handmade artisanship.
+Known as Cesmi-i Bulbul, the art of crafting glass into evil blue eyes is particularly renowned in the Aegean Izmir region of Turkey, especially the Gorece and Kurudere villages.
+Artisans sit in front of a sizeable burning furnace and using a large rod, soften the glass strength then mould it into the desired shape.
 Colours are added by using the oxide of various metals.
-Each craftsman has his own method and special colours, usually handed down through generations of his family.
+Each artisan has his handcrafted method and unique colours, usually handed down through his Turkish family generations.

 Again, lots of stories explain the colour blue, although none are confirmed.
 A typical story is the sky is blue, and this is the signal of a new and bright day.
 Another tale from Middle Eastern countries is people with blue eyes (a rare occurrence) have extreme powers, and either consciously or subconsciously inflict evil energy onto others.
 These days, innovative artisans include alternative colours like an eye-catching turquoise, a deep sapphire blue, especially for jewellery, and sometimes even yellow or green.

 Buying the Evil Eye as a Souvenir